OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

 #### Get custom properties using EWS

-Your mail add-in can get MAPI-based extended properties by using the EWS [GetItem](https://docs.microsoft.com/exchange/client-developer/web-service-reference/getitem-operation) operation.
+Your mail add-in can get the **CustomProperties** MAPI-based extended property by using the EWS [GetItem](https://docs.microsoft.com/exchange/client-developer/web-service-reference/getitem-operation) operation.
 Access **GetItem** on the server side by using a callback token, or on the client side by using the [mailbox.makeEwsRequestAsync](https://docs.microsoft.com/office/dev/add-ins/reference/objectmodel/requirement-set-1.5/Office.context.mailbox#makeewsrequestasyncdata-callback-usercontext) method.
 In the **GetItem** request, specify the custom extended properties you need in a property set.
-A mail add-in can also use **makeEwsRequestAsync** and EWS [CreateItem](https://docs.microsoft.com/exchange/client-developer/web-service-reference/createitem-operation) and [UpdateItem](https://docs.microsoft.com/exchange/client-developer/web-service-reference/updateitem-operation) operations to create and modify extended properties.

 #### Get custom properties using REST